 The James A. Farley Post Office Building became home to “Operation Santa” after being featured in the 1947 classic film Miracle on 34th Street.

 While the inscription is prominently featured on the building, the United States Postal Service does not have an official motto.
 However, in 2011 the United States Post Office advertised with the song “Let the River Run” by Carly Simon.
-The words of the inscription ran across inspirational images of postal workers carried out their daily duties.
+The words of the inscription ran across inspirational images of postal workers carrying out their daily duties.

 The inscription, which was carved by Ira Schnapp, was provided by the designing architects.
-It is a paraphrase of a motto from the Herodotus’ Histories which describes a Persian system of mounted messengers under Xerxes I of Persia.
+It is a paraphrase of a motto from Herodotus’ Histories which describes a Persian system of mounted messengers under Xerxes I of Persia.

 HOW TO OBSERVE NEITHER RAIN NOR SNOW DAY

 Use #NeitherSnowNorRainDay to post on social media.